Wolverine971/9takes/src/blog/enneagram/beginners-guide-to-determining-your-enneagram-type.md

 ### Avoid the Common Pitfall

-Be aware of the common pitfall of identifying with the type you idealize, rather than who you truly are.
+Be aware of the common pitfall of identifying with the type you idealize rather than who you are.
 Consider your natural tendencies and daily behaviors.

 By following these steps, you should be on your way to determining your enneagram type.
-Remember, this is a journey of self-discovery and it may take time to fully understand your type.
+Remember, this is a journey of self-discovery, and it may take time to understand your type fully.
 Be patient with yourself and the process.

-In the next section, we will delve deeper into each enneagram type, their core emotions, and the childhood wounds associated with them.
+In the next section, we will delve deeper into each enneagram type, their core emotions, and their associated childhood wounds.

 ## Diving into the childhood wounds of each Enneagram Type